 ABOUT:

-Born on September 20, 1957, I was raised in Toronto, Canada, and London, England.
-With the first two years of a Bachelor of Arts, Music from the University of Western Ontario, followed by a Diploma in Commercial Ceramics at George Brown College, I ran my pottery business (Niagara Street Potters), pursued various art studies at Central Tech H.S., and sculpture with Petrica Balanica and Leonard Oesterly.
+Born in 1957, I was raised in Toronto, Canada, and London, England.
+With my first two years of a Bachelor of Arts, Music from the University of Western Ontario, followed by a Diploma in Commercial Ceramics at George Brown College, I ran my pottery business (Niagara Street Potters), pursued various art studies at Central Tech H.S., and sculpture with Petrica Balanica and Leonard Oesterly, RCA.
 I then started working in stone.
+My work was shown in Montreal, Toronto, The Eastern Townships (Quebec), Georgia, Florida and Paris, France.

 MODUS OPERANDI: